-Documentation officer means the Coast Guard official who is authorized to process and approve applications made under this part, and record instruments
+A documentation officer means the Coast Guard official who is authorized to process and approve applications made under this part, and record instruments

 authorized to be filed and recorded under this part.

-Endorsement means an entry which may be made on a Certificate of Documentation, and which, except for a recreational endorsement, is conclusive evidence that a vessel is entitled to engage in a specified trade.
+Endorsement means an entry that may be made on a Certificate of Documentation, and which, except for a recreational endorsement, is conclusive evidence that a vessel is entitled to engage in a specified trade.

 NOTE: Rulings and interpretations concerning what activities constitute coastwise trade and the fisheries can be obtained from the U.S Customs Service, 1300 Pennsylvania Avenue, NW, Ronald Reagan Building, Washington DC 20229 (Entry Procedures and Carriers Branch).

 Exclusive Economic Zone (EEZ) means the zone established by Presidential Proclamation Numbered 5030, dated March 10, 1983 (48 FR 10105, 3 CFR, 1983 Comp., p.
 22).

 Fisheries include processing, storing, transporting (except in foreign commerce), planting, cultivating, catching, taking, or harvesting fish, shellfish, marine animals, pearls, shells, or marine vegetation in the navigable waters of the United States or in the Exclusive Economic Zone.

 (1) Which has been adjudged forfeited by a Federal District Court to the Federal Government of the United States for a breach of its laws; or (2) Which has been forfeited under an administrative forfeiture action to the Federal Government of the United States for a breach of its laws; or (3) Which has been seized by the Federal Government of the United States for a breach of its laws and which has been sold at an interlocutory sale, the proceeds of which have been adjudged